gregor-fausto/clarkia-bet-hedging/data/README.md

 ### Repository Directory

 - `data`: Contains data used in the study.
-Data files are found in this Dryad repository: [link].
+Data files are found in this Dryad repository: [link to be added upon publication of manuscript].
 Contents of data files are documented further down in the README.
     + `metadata`
       * `attributes.csv`: Describes the variables for all data files.
       * `creators.csv`: Documents the creators of the data files.